seq-code/seqcode/README.md

 the novel taxon should be clearly identifiable in a designated section of the effective publication (i.e., the section termed the ‘protologue’ by some microbial taxonomists).
-Authors are encouraged to provide additional information describing the taxon such as predicted or known physiological characteristics, ecological data, location, and additional metadata.
+Authors are encouraged to provide additional information describing the taxon, such as predicted or known physiological characteristics, ecological data, location, and additional metadata.
 Authors are also encouraged to submit metadata with the type sequence in one of the INSDC databases.